📝 Transaction Form

 | Currency exchange within a broker | 📖 Read |

-- FX_CONVERSION: specifies the source currency amount and the destination currency amount within the same broker.
+- FX Conversion: Specifies the source currency amount and the destination currency amount within the same broker.

 🔗 Related